Working papers

 Work in progress

-Dealer Intermediation in OTC Markets with Private Valuation (with Julien Hugonnier)
+OTC Markets with Private Valuations (with Julien Hugonnier)

 Deviation in marginal type relative to a benchmark without private valuations, as a function of asset supply.
-Differences in composition between the bid and ask sides asymmetrically affect participation and distort price elasticities.
+Asymmetries between the bid and ask sides affect participation and distort price elasticities.

 Discussions: